-Assume you are switching modes of the second partition (pdev = 32060) of a disk and the first partition is the COMDEV (pdev = 1460).
+Assume you are switching modes of the second partition (pdev = 32060) of a disk and the head zero partition is the COMDEV (pdev = 1460).
 Use a command line like this:

-OK, FIX_DISK -DISK 32060 -FIX -IC -COMDEV 1460
+OK, FIX_DISK -DISK 32060 -FIX -DBS ON -COMDEV 1460

-Using the -COMDEV option causes the command device to be shut down and assigned to you and prevents access to the file system on the command device by other user processes while FIX_DISK is making the conversion.
-Use of the -COMDEV option also allows FIX_DISK necessary access to the DBS file and the RMA.
-When FIX_DISK finishes, you must restart system servers and phantoms as noted above.
+Using the --COMDEV option causes the command device to be shut down and assigned to you and prevents access to the file system on the command device by other user processes while FIX_DISK is making the conversion.
+Use of the --COMDEV option also allows FIX_DISK necessary access to the DBS file and the RMA.
+When FIX_DISK finishes, you must restart system servers and phantoms or cold start the system, as noted above.

-8. Convert the Revision of a Partition: You cannot use FIX_DISK to convert partitions to Rev. 22.0 or from pre-Rev. 22.0 to Rev. 22.1; you must use MAKE to convert existing pre-Rev. 22.0 partitions to Rev. 22.1.
-(See Converting Partitions to Rev. 22.1 in Chapter 5 and the discussion earlier in this chapter under Converting a Pre-Rev. 21.0 Partition.)
-You can convert Rev. 22.0 partitions to Rev. 22.1 standard partitions with FIX_DISK; see item 9.
+Convert the Revision of a Partition: You cannot use FIX_DISK to convert partitions to Rev. 22.0 or from pre-Rev. 22.0 to Rev. 22.1; you must use MAKE to convert existing pre-Rev. 22.0 partitions to Rev. 22.1.
+(See Converting Partitions in Chapter 5 and the discussion earlier in this chapter on page 6-4 under Converting a Pre-Rev. 21.0 Partition.)
+You can convert Rev. 22.0 partitions to Rev. 22.1 standard partitions with FIX_DISK; see page 6-23.

 To convert a pre-Rev. 21.0 partition to Rev. 21.0, use the command-line option -CONVERT_21.
 You must use the -FIX option with any of the convert options (-CONVERT_19, -CONVERT_20, -CONVERT_21).
-If you use more than one of the three convert options on the same command line, FIX_DISK displays an error message and aborts.
+If you use more than one of the convert options on the same command line, FIX_DISK displays an error message and aborts.

-In order to have FIX_DISK convert a partition to Rev. 21.0 format, the first partition (the partition that contains surface 0) must be converted before any other partition on that physical disk can be converted.
-This is necessary because the DBS file and the RMA must be on the first partition and FIX_DISK must have access to them in order to repair other partitions on the disk.
+Caution In order to have FIX_DISK convert a partition to Rev. 21.0 format, the head zero partition (the partition that contains surface 0) on a spindle that supports Dynamic Badspot Handling must be converted before any other partition on that spindle can be converted.
+This is necessary because the DBS file and the RMA must be on the head zero partition and FIX_DISK must have access to them in order to repair other partitions on the spindle.
+If you convert the head zero partition, you must convert all partitions on the spindle.

-To convert partitions other than the first partition to Rev. 21.0, you must shut down and assign the first partition of that physical disk to yourself.
-You must shut the first partition down and assign it because FIX_DISK must have access to the DBS file and the RMA in order to convert the other partitions and those files are on the first partition.
-To convert to Rev. 21.0, use a command line like this:
+To convert partitions other than the head zero partition on a spindle that supports DBS to Rev. 21.0, you must shut down and assign the head zero partition of that spindle to yourself.
+You must shut down the head zero partition and assign it because FIX_DISK must have access to the DBS file and the RMA in order to convert the other partitions and the DBS file and the RMA are on the head zero partition.
+To convert to Rev.21.0, use a command line like this: